PolarWandering/Gallo_etal_2023_APWP_construction/README.md

 #### 2_MC_uncertainty_propagation.ipynb

 This notebook illustrates the implementation of Section 2.2 in the paper.

 #### 3_Comparisons.ipynb

+This notebook compares APWPs resulting from moving averages on paleopoles (e.g. Torsvik et al., 2012), moving averages on simulated VGPs (Vaes et al., 2022), and moving averages with a weighted window on the actual VGPs (this study).
+Plot the results in Figure 4 of the paper.

 #### Window_width_Optimization.ipynb

-In this following Notebook we find the optimal averaging window size, that is, an optimal balance between overfitting and underfitting of the Moving averages.
+In this Notebook we find the optimal averaging window size, that is, an optimal balance between overfitting and underfitting of the Moving averages.
 We achieve this through a modified version of the leasts squares cross-validation technique